Universal Audio (company)

-Universal Audio is an American company that designs, imports, and markets audio signal processing hardware and effect pedals, audio interfaces, and digital signal processing, virtual instrument, and digital audio workstation software and plug-ins.
+Universal Audio is an American company that designs, imports, and markets audio signal processing hardware and effect pedals, audio interfaces, digital signal processing, virtual instrument, and digital audio workstation software and plug-ins.

 Founded in 1958 by Bill Putnam, Sr. with products produced under the Universal Audio brand through the mid-1970s, the company was re-established in 1999 by his sons Jim and Bill Putnam, Jr..
 The company produces modern versions of vintage Universal Audio, UREI, and Teletronix analog recording equipment, as well as hardware and software for digital recording on the UAD-2 platform.

 History

-Original Company
+Original company

 Universal Audio, Inc. was founded alongside the United Recording Corporation by Bill Putnam Sr. in 1958.
 Putnam’s intention was for Universal Audio to serve as United’s manufacturing arm, with the company initially operating out of the United Recording premises at 6050 Sunset Boulevard in Hollywood, California.
-During its first few years Universal Audio produced a number of tube-based audio processors, the most famous being the 610 preamplifier.
+During its first few years, Universal Audio produced a number of tube-based audio processors, the most famous being the 610 preamplifier.
 These processors also served as components in custom recording consoles built by Universal Audio for various studios.

 In 1961, United Recording acquired Studio Supply Co. and rebranded it as the Studio Electronics Corporation (SEC).
 The focus of SEC was the creation of fully-fledged studio systems built around the equipment produced by Universal Audio.
-In October, 1961, all manufacturing was moved to Western Recorders, a nearby company in which United Recording had gained a majority stake.
+In October 1961, all manufacturing was moved to Western Recorders, a nearby company in which United Recording had gained a majority stake.

-While Universal Audio as a company was eventually absorbed by Studio Electronics in December, 1965, the brand itself continued with individual products retaining the Universal Audio label.
-This merger also coincided with another relocation, this time to a 8,100 square foot premises at 11922 Valerio Street in North Hollywood.
+While Universal Audio as a company was eventually absorbed by Studio Electronics in December 1965, the brand itself continued with individual products retaining the Universal Audio label.
+This merger also coincided with another relocation, this time to an 8,100 square foot premises at 11922 Valerio Street in North Hollywood.

 Studio Electronics acquired two additional brands in 1967: Teletronix and Waveforms.
 The acquisition of Teletronix from Babcock allowed SEC to begin production of the popular LA-2A compressor.
 Waveforms on the other hand expanded the product catalog into the area of precision audio test instruments.
-In light of these acquisitions, and in the anticipation of more, SEC was rebranded as United Recording Electronics Industries (UREI).
+In light of these acquisitions, and anticipation of more, SEC was rebranded as United Recording Electronics Industries (UREI).
 Products would continue to carry their own brand names alongside the UREI badge until the mid-1970s, at which point the Universal Audio label was removed from Revision H of the 1176 compressor.

 As part of Putnam's sale of United Western Recorders, UREI was acquired by JBL in 1984.
 JBL released a number of products, primarily equalizers, with the UREI label.